AlexPsr/AlexPsr/README.md

 - 💻 I’m currently learning cybersecurity through [TryHackMe](https://tryhackme.com) and various other ways.
 - 🎯 My goal is to sharpen my skills and eventually become a Cybersecurity expert.
-- 🛠️ Besides cybersecurity, I also enjoy coding.
+- 🛠️ Besides cybersecurity, I also enjoy coding and arduino projects.

 ## 🔧 Skills I'm Working On:
 - **Python**
+- **Bash scripting**
 - **Networking**
 - **Learn to build tools for Cybersecurity**